Are you neglecting some very important blogging tasks?

 There are affiliate programs available for just about anything you can think of, so there's sure to be one perfect for your blog.
 And if you're unsure where to start, just look at some of the most popular affiliate networks like Clickbank and ShareASale.

 Track Expenses and Income

 Take a moment to weigh your expenses against your revenue.
 Are you generating a profit, breaking even, or helplessly sinking?
 You can use a simple spreadsheet to track your income and expenses, and there are even some great apps out there that can help you with this.
 Either way, it's great to stay on top of your finances and ensure you're not overspending.

 One of the best things you can do when you can't be bothered to write is to track your Google Analytics.
 This will help you to see how your blog is doing and what areas need improvement.
 You can also use this information to help you come up with new ideas for content or ways to promote your blog.

 Take a Break!

 This might be the most important step of all.
-It’s so easy to get wrapped up in work and push yourself too hard, but it’s so important to take care of yourself as well.
-Make sure to schedule in some time for yourself every day, even if it’s just a few minutes.
+It’s easy to get wrapped up in work and push yourself too hard, but it’s important to take care of yourself as well.
+Make sure to schedule some time for yourself every day, even if it’s just a few minutes.
 You deserve it!